emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 -----

-To profile your code for speed, build with :ref:`profiling info <emcc-profiling>`, then run the code in the browser's devtools profiler.
-You should then be able to see in which functions is most of the time spent.
+To profile your code for speed, build with :ref:`profiling info <emcc-profiling>`, (which is currently the same as `:ref`-g2 <emcc-g2>`), and then run the code in the browser's devtools profiler.
+You should then be able to see in which functions most of the time is spent.

 TODO: IIUC --profiling is the same as g2 (names+whitespace), but --profiling-funcs is names only, while g1 is whitespace only.
 Is it really necessary to have both of these (i.e is there any use for wasm names without JS whitespace?)
-Can we just deprecate the profiling flags and recommend -g2 for profiling (and maybe have --profiling be a legacy alias for -g2 --minify=0?)
+Is -g1 the same as --minify=0?

 Memory
 ------